dannyotown/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about middleware and routing!

 - [ ] Describe Middleware?
+Middleware is an array of functions that get executed in order.

 - [ ] Describe a Resource?
+A resource is only one database table.
+One route should contain the operations for one table.
+We seperate the routes by resource.
 - [ ] What can the API return to help clients know if a request was successful?
+It can return a http response of 200 or 204.
 - [ ] How can we partition our application into sub-applications?
+We can partition our application into sub-application by using routing.
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.